 Do you need insurance for a 125cc bike?

-Yes.
-In order to ride on UK roads with a 125cc bike or scooter, it is a legal requirement to insure your machine.
-The same goes for any capacity of bike, whether it’s a 50cc moped or a 1500cc cruiser.
+It is a legal requirement for all 125cc motorbikes and scooters to be insured on UK roads.
+This is the same for any capacity of bike, whether it’s a 50cc moped or a 1500cc cruiser.

 It doesn’t matter whether you are riding on L-plates or with a full motorcycle licence, insurance is compulsory in the UK.
 The minimum insurance cover required by law is Third Party Only (TPO), which is the most basic form of motorcycle insurance available in the UK and insures the risk posed by you to other road users.